 Since 1883, people had enjoyed coming to Golden Gate Park to listen to live musical performances.
 The first performance stage built for hosting music in the park was simply a small wooden platform constructed to host the Golden Gate Park Band, which was founded in 1882.
 In the open space surrounding this rustic platform, the public was able to enjoy live musical performances while sitting in their horse-drawn carriages, walking along pedestrian paths, or resting on benches.
 But as the Golden Gate Park Band grew from 12 to 25 members, more space was needed.
 The band was initially founded within a local San Francisco unit of the California National Guard, but soon, members of the 2nd Artillery Regimental Band also joined the group.
 Because the size of the band grew so quickly, a larger bandshell was built in 1886 to accommodate the additional musicians.
 Meanwhile, more space was also designated in the park for the spectators, which included people and their horses.
 Free public concerts, offered on Saturdays and Sundays, were supported by contributions from the Park Commission, along with local business and the Market Street Cable Railway Company, which transported many of the concert-goers to the venue each weekend.

+Thus, by the time that the Midwinter International Exposition was held in Golden Gate Park in 1894, attending public performances in Golden Gate Park was already a popular pass-time.
+However, in preparation for the Midwinter fair, the landscape was greatly refined by creating a nine-acre sunken oval concourse that included more elaborate walking paths surrounded by a carriage drive.
 Following the event, this open-air space was designated as the Music Concourse, a beautiful area within Golden Gate Park where the public could enjoy listening to musical performances.
 In 1900, the sugar magnate Claus Spreckels donated funds for the construction of a formal bandshell within the Music Concourse as a place for symphony orchestras and concert bands to play.
-The classical-style bandshell became known as Spreckels Temple of Music.
+The classical-style bandshell became known as "Spreckels Temple of Music."
 The dramatic dome-shaped space is flanked by colonnades on each side of the bandshell.

 In 1906, Spreckels Temple of Music suffered damage caused by the great earthquake that shook the city of San Francisco, and the Golden Gate Park Band was temporarily relocated during the restoration of the site.
 Decades later, the Temple of Music was damaged again during the earthquake of 1989.
 Each quake left the bandshell out of commission for a period of years.
 However, the Temple of Music was successfully restored after each earthquake, and the public concerts continued to be held either off-site or on a make-shift stage while the restorations were being completed.
 For over a century, Spreckels Temple of Music has continued to serve as a venue for musical performances.
 In recent decades, the site has hosted musical artists ranging from Luciano Pavarotti to the Grateful Dead.